hankbao/libreboot/docs/bsd/openbsd.md

 Configuring Grub
 ----------------

-If you don\'t want to drop to the GRUB command line and type in a command to boot OpenBSD every time, you can create a GRUB configuration that\'s aware of your OpenBSD installation and that will automatically be used by libreboot.
+If you don't want to drop to the GRUB command line and type in a command to boot OpenBSD every time, you can create a GRUB configuration that's aware of your OpenBSD installation and that will automatically be used by libreboot.

 On your OpenBSD root partition, create the **/grub** directory and add the file **libreboot\_grub.cfg** to it.
 Inside the **libreboot\_grub.cfg** add these lines:

-**default=0 timeout=3 menuentry \"OpenBSD\" {\
+**default=0 timeout=3 menuentry "OpenBSD" {\
     kopenbsd -r sd0a (ahci0,openbsd1)/bsd\
 }\
 **

-The next time you boot, you\'ll see the old Grub menu for a few seconds, then you\'ll see the a new menu with only OpenBSD on the list.
+The next time you boot, you'll see the old Grub menu for a few seconds, then you'll see the a new menu with only OpenBSD on the list.
 After 3 seconds OpenBSD will boot, or you can hit enter to boot.

 [Back to top of page](#pagetop).